 Music Director and Conductor

-A committed educator, Mr. Bairos and the Amarillo Symphony have introduced “Class Act”, which passionately presents music, classes, performances and lectures to local area schools.
-Mr. Bairos has crafted programs and concerts for youth that have enriched thousands of kids across the Carolinas, Missouri, Texas and in his native Portugal.
-In 2010, he was the Music Director for the National Youth Orchestra Festival of Portugal and previously worked with the Baltimore Symphony Orchestra’s “OrchKids” program to create hands-on educational workshops for children in underserved urban communities.
+A committed educator, Bairos and the Amarillo Symphony have introduced Class Act, which passionately presents music performances, lessons, and lectures to schools across the Texas panhandle.
+Along with regularly coaching and conducting the Amarillo Youth Orchestras, Bairos has crafted programs and concerts that enrich the lives of thousands of children across the Carolinas, Missouri, Texas, and his native Portugal.
+In 2010, he was the Music Director for the National Youth Orchestra Festival of Portugal and previously worked with the Baltimore Symphony Orchestra’s OrchKids program to create hands-on educational workshops for children in underserved urban communities.

 His conducting mentors include esteemed teacher of conductors Gustav Meier, as well as Robert Spano and Kurt Masur.
 After participating in the 2012 Kurt Masur Conductors Seminar in New York City Bairos was awarded the prestigious and highly selective Mendelssohn-Bartholdy Scholarship by the U.S. Mendelssohn Foundation and Maestro Masur.
 Bairos subsequently traveled to Germany to conduct concerts with the Leipzig Symphony Orchestra, assist at the Gewandhaus Orchestra, and further his studies and mentorship with Maestro Masur.
 A 2010 and 2012 student of the American Academy of Conducting at Aspen, Bairos also has worked closely with Marin Alsop, Jorma Panula, Hugh Wolff, and Larry Ratcliff.